FH-Cloud-Computing/website/docs/lectures/3-xaas/index.md

 !!! tip "Did you know?"
     SpaceX is building the [Starlink network](https://techcrunch.com/2020/06/15/spacex-will-have-to-starlink-internets-low-latency-within-the-next-month-to-qualify-for-up-to-16b-in-federal-funding/) to provide lower latency connectivity across the globe.

+{{ quiz("What is the typical latency from Sidney to Frankfurt?
+(16,473 km)", [
+    answer("108ms", false),
+    answer("290ms", true),
+    answer("1082ms", false),
+]) }}

+{{ quiz("What is latency?", [
+    answer("The time it takes for a data packet to travel from the source to the destination.", false), answer("The time it takes for a data packet to travel from the source to the destination and back.", true), answer("The time it takes to transfer a 1 kB file.", false), answer("The maximum data transfer rate between two points.", false), ]) }}

 ## Object Storage

+!!! tldr "In a hurry?"
+    Object storages are file storages that offer a limited set of operations (upload, download, list, delete, change access permissions, etc).
+Due to the limited feature set object storages are able to offer redundant, low cost file storage.
+Most object storages also allow publishing files to the internet directly.

 In the previous lecture we briefly mentioned object storages.
 As a reminder, traditional block storage devices and the filesystems implemented on top of them have several features you may consider advanced: